DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 ---
-title: "Unity 2020 In SwiftUI App"
+title: "Unity 2020 Integration With SwiftUI"
 date: 2021-01-22
-slug: "unity-swiftui-integration"
+slug: "unity-integration-swiftui"
 description: "How to integrate Unity 2020 into a SwiftUI iOS application"
 keywords: [ "unity", "graphics", "ios", "swiftui", "swift" ]
 tags: [ "unity", "ios", "swiftui" ]
-images: [ "/images/posts/raymarching-2.jpg" ]
+images: [ "/images/posts/unityswiftui.jpg" ]
 draft: false
 math: false
 ---

-At the time of writing, there is no available sample that demonstrates how to integrate Unity as library into an iOS application based on SwiftUI.
+At the time of writing, there is currently no available example that demonstrates how to integrate Unity as library into an iOS application using SwiftUI.
 This blog post shares [my solution](https://github.com/DavidPeicho/unity-swiftui-example) to the problem hoping it can help others.

 <!--more-->